Welcome from the Program Chair

 8. The Campus

-ASU has four campuses with an enrollment of 70,000 students.
+ASU has four campuses with an on-campus enrollment of more than 77,000 students, and a digital enrollment of over 57,000 students.
 The SEMTE School is located on the main campus in Tempe, Arizona.
 We have four major libraries, including the Noble Library for Engineering and the Sciences.
-For an online tour of ASU, click here.
+Take an online tour of ASU.

 The Materials Science is housed on the Tempe campus, which is in the Phoenix Metropolitan area.
 There are many activities to participate in around Tempe and Phoenix.
-Some of the highlights of the area include having all major professional sports teams (NFL, NBA, WNBA, NHL, MLB), Broadway shows (at the ASU Gammage auditorium), ballet, opera, symphony, and multiple food, cultural, and music festivals throughout the year.
-You can view some of the different types of activities that Tempe offers through their website: http://www.tempe.gov/ The weather in Tempe allows for activities to be enjoyed, both inside and outside, throughout the year: http://www.weather.com/weather/right-now/Tempe+AZ+85287.
+Some of the highlights of the area include having all major professional sports teams (NFL, NBA, WNBA, NHL, MLB), Broadway shows (at the ASU Gammage Auditorium), ballet, opera, symphony, and multiple food, cultural, and music festivals throughout the year.
+You can view some of the different types of activities that Tempe offers through their website: http://www.tempe.gov/.
+The weather in Tempe allows for activities to be enjoyed, both inside and outside, throughout the year.
 The cost of living in Arizona is very affordable compared to many other large metropolitan cities.

 Admission to the Materials Program is highly competitive.
-The program receives approximately 238 applications each academic year and admits approximately 10% of the applicant pool.
+The program receives approximately 250 applications each academic year and admits approximately 15% of the applicant pool.
 Applicants are required to have no less than a 3.0/4.0 cumulative GPA or the equivalent.
 Applicants are required to submit official transcripts, a valid GRE score, resume, personal statement and three (3) letters of recommendation.
 Additionally, international students must submit a valid TOEFL score.
-The priority deadline for fall admission is January 15 (i.e. admission for fall 2013 has a deadline of 1/15/13); the priority deadline for spring admission is September 30 (i.e. admission for spring 2013 has a deadline of 9/30/12).
 The program cannot determine admission eligibility in advance.
-Any late applications will be accepted and reviewed in the order in which completed and on a space available basis.
 All application materials must be received by the application deadlines and once the application file is complete, it is then forwarded to the Graduate Admissions Committee for evaluation and recommendation.
 The ASU Graduate College reviews all department recommendations and in almost all cases approves the recommendation.
 A formal letter is sent to the applicant by ASU Graduate College.

 If you have further questions about our program, feel free to contact SEMTE at: